-If your kneecap has dislocated, it’s understandable to feel alarmed and uncertain about what to do next.
+If your kneecap has dislocated, seek immediate medical attention so the patella can be reduced (placed back in the groove), then have an orthopedic specialist evaluate the knee with an MRI to check for cartilage or ligament injury.
 A dislocated patella, or kneecap, occurs when the patella slips out of its normal groove at the front of the knee, usually causing sudden pain, swelling, and difficulty moving the knee.
 Here’s what you should know and the steps you should take if you have a kneecap dislocation.

 Immediate Steps After a Kneecap Dislocation